yuanqing/create-figma-plugin/docs/ui.md

 }
 ```

-`showUI` takes two arguments, and the second `data` argument is useful for passing some initialising data to the UI.
+`showUI` takes two arguments, and the second `data` argument is useful for passing some initializing data to the UI.

 Next, create a file for our UI (eg. `src/ui.tsx`):